 Cortney, we have been fans of yours forever and love following the adventures of you and your family.
 You recently relocated to Los Angeles.
 How is life on the West Coast?
 How would you say your life has changed since moving from New York?

 That sounds dreamy!
-They say that moving is one of the most stressful times in an adult’s life but you have mastered it with 7 kids in tow.
+They say that moving is one of the most stressful times in an adult’s life, but you’ve mastered it with 7 kids in tow.
 How do you make these transitions as seamless as possible?

 Moving is hard but it can also allow you to purge, reflect, and so on.
-Be sure to say goodbye, whether it’s a big going away party or a small one – just create time for moments with your loved ones.
-I’m far from perfect but I always try to stay positive, especially with the kids.
+Be sure to say goodbye, whether it’s a big going away party or a small one—just create time for moments with your loved ones.
+I’m far from perfect, but I always try to stay positive, especially with the kids.
 Talk about the good parts of change instead of complaining about it.
 Out of 7 kids, only 1 was devastated by the move.
-Put yourself in your kids’ shoes, share their sadness, and know that in time all heals.
+Put yourself in your kids’ shoes, share their sadness, and remember that time heals all wounds.

 That’s great advice.
-You have been incredible in building a huge brand while simultaneously building some might say, huge family!
-What has been your biggest lesson when it comes to both business and motherhood and how do you juggle both?
+You’ve been incredible in building a huge brand while simultaneously building such a big family!
+What has been your biggest lesson when it comes to both business and motherhood?
+How do you juggle both?

-Robert and I work together so that helps.
+Robert and I work together as a design duo so that helps.
 We love our family, and we love our work.
 We don’t turn one off and the other on; we try to blend them as best we can.
-The greatest part about working with Robert is that we have the same goal in the end.
+The greatest part about working with Robert on design projects and on our family is that we always have the same goal in the end.

 Photo Catherine Hall

-You started your career by flipping houses.
+You started your career in real estate by flipping houses.
 What are 3 things that buyers should look for when buying a home with the intent on redoing it?

-You’ve had so many pivots in your career from house flipping to a hit Bravo show to having your own firm and products.
-How do you know when it’s time to move on to the next?
-What were the deciding factors for each?
+You’ve had so many pivots in your career from house flipping and house makeovers, to a hit Bravo show, to having your own firm and products.
+How do you know when it’s time to move on to the next phase?
+What were the deciding factors for each career move?

 When an opportunity comes our way, we take it.
 We also don’t take no for an answer.
 No matter what your job is, you must keep growing and evolving, particularly in a creative field.
 The world moves fast, so keep up.
 We’ve been working together for over 25 years, but in some ways I feel like we’re just getting started.
 I want to do it all.

-We love that all of your projects have such incredible personality and you use unique pieces of furniture and art that really brings out the best in the homes.
+We love that all of your projects have such incredible personality.
+You use unique pieces of furniture and art that really bring out the best in the homes.
 Where do you source most of these finds?

-A home must have a mix of old and new – the old vintage pieces to bring in the soul, and the new to stay fresh and current.
-We don’t buy everything from showrooms but like to mix high and low – expensive pieces with really affordable pieces.
+A home must have a mix of old and new—the old vintage pieces to bring in the soul, and the new to stay fresh and current.
+We don’t buy everything from showrooms.
+We like to mix high and low elements.
 We love the hunt and we love to create homes that reflect the person who lives there.